JhersonMedina/GPSA/README.md

 ```

 Where score is the overall score of the alignment and the alignments are the resulting alignment for each sequence.

+# Further work and next steps

+Right now I'm working on making this a CLI application and in future itereations I expect to inlcude PAM and BLOSUM matrixes as part of the cost.

+Beyond that, extend this to multiple sequence alignments although that must require different approaches.